 Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
 For most types of CNS tumors, the tumor is described as either high-grade or low-grade, depending on how much of the tumor is left after surgery, the child’s age, and whether the tumor has spread.
 In general, a child with a low-grade tumor has a better prognosis.

-Information about the tumor’s stage and grade will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for CNS tumors.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the tumor’s stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options .
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.